ChrisZieba/dodgercms/README.md

 [![Build Status](https://travis-ci.org/ChrisZieba/dodgercms.svg)](https://travis-ci.org/ChrisZieba/dodgercms)

 [DodgerCMS](http://dodgercms.com) is a static markdown CMS built on top of [Amazon S3](http://aws.amazon.com/s3/).
 It is a clean and *simple* alternative to heavy content management systems.
 There are no databases to manage, deployments to monitor, or massive configuration files.
-Just focus on writing your content and the results are live immediatly.
+Just focus on writing your content and the results are live immediately.

 ## Features